HL7/PDDI-CDS/pages/_includes/start.md

 #### Terminology
 {:.no_toc}

-A valueset declaration specifies a local identifier that represents a valueset and can be used anywhere within the library that a valueset is expected.
+A value set declaration specifies a local identifier that represents a value set and can be used anywhere within the library.
 ~~~
 valueset "Warfarins": 'http://hl7.org/fhir/ig/PDDI-CDS/ValueSet/valueset-warfarin'
 ~~~

-This definition establishes the local identifier `Warfarins` as a reference to the external identifier for the valueset, an uniform resource identifier (URI) in this case is `http://hl7.org/fhir/ig/PDDI-CDS/ValueSet/valueset-warfarin`.
-The external identifier should be an ID or an uniform resource identifier (URI).
+This definition establishes the local identifier `Warfarins` as a reference to the external identifier for the value set, an uniform resource identifier (URI) in this case is `http://hl7.org/fhir/ig/PDDI-CDS/ValueSet/valueset-warfarin`.
+The external identifier should be an ID or a uniform resource identifier (URI).

 This valueset definition can then be used within the library wherever a valueset can be used:
 ~~~